timfayz/elementcss/README.md

 **Please, do not read the text below.
 Readme under heavy development.**

 #ELEMENT - CSS/GUI framework
-<sub>I'm sorry for the language mistakes I've made - I'm from Russia.</sub>
+<sub>I'm sorry for the language mistakes I've made - my English is intermediate.</sub>

 ELEMENT is free and open-source CSS framework written in SASS that promotes clean, object-oriented design and encourages rapid prototyping.
 It helps you to create new project as well as integrate to existing project.
 ELEMENT is not just framework, but tool and suit of best practices and the most advanced methods to make web more robust and easy.
-It contains the experience of thousand professionals.
+It contains experience of many professionals.

 **[Download](https://github.com/kalopsia/element/archive/master.zip)**

 ##Preface
+> *This article is shortened version of [documentation](https://github.com/kalopsia/element/blob/master/docs/0_preface.md).
+If you have any difficulties in understanding usage, you should read documentation first.*

 ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

 **What do I need to know before using?**